Hi, I’m Julie! I’m a full-time solo nomad international traveler turned semi-retired expat (that’s a mouthful!).

 The Chase Sapphire Preferred card has no foreign transaction fees and has a truly exhausting list of other travel and dining benefits.
 As someone who’s had more than 20 credit cards in her lifetime… this one has the richest awards yet!
 The annual fee is $95 a year and it more than pays for itself!

 »If you want to sign up for the Chase Sapphire Preferred credit card, use my referral link to make my day — I get bonus points!

 I’ve used Mint for almost 10 years to budget, categorize my spending, and track trends.
 It syncs with all my credit cards and bank accounts.
 Visit Mint.com.

 I started using Personal Capital in late 2021 as an alternative to Mint, but with slightly different capabilities: for example, I love the investment checkup that indicates my portfolio is over-concentrated in certain sectors and lets me know which holdings have high expense ratios (read: they take a bigger cut of your money).
 Full disclosure: they call me once in a while to offer to manage my money, but I sent the calls to voicemail — I’m managing my money myself these days!
 If you join with my referral link, we both get $20.

 When I “retired” in late 2021, I lost my employer-sponsored health insurance.
-So in 2022, I bought an IMG Global Medical Insurance (Silver) policy, which covers me both in the U.S. and abroad (provided that I remain outside of the U.S. for at least 6 months out of the year).
-I paid $1,884 in 2022 for the year ($157 a month) with a $1,000 deductible.
-If you pay in full, there’s a significant discount: Check current rates and get more info here.
+So in 2022, I bought an IMG Global Medical Insurance (Silver) policy, which covered me both in the U.S. and abroad (provided that I remain outside of the U.S. for at least 6 months out of the year).
+Here, I blogged about my experience with IMG.

 International travel volunteer program/work exchange